nehamaiyaofficial/Aiml/README.md

  🤖 A simple chatbot that can carry a short convo<br>
  🔄 Pdf converter <br>
  🖼️📝 A script that generates captions for images—yes, it tries its best!<br>
- 🎮 Catch the Falling Stars – a cute Python game<br>
+ 🎮 Catch the Falling Stars – a cute Python game
+❌⭕ tictactoe.py: A classic Tic Tac Toe game built using Python.<br>
+💥 blockblast.py: A mini arcade-style game with updated features.<br>
  🚀 Goals<br>
 Apply AIML concepts to practical assignments<br>
 Learn through building<br>